Skip to content

 Campus and facilities

-As a psychology student you will benefit from our dedicated learning environment.
-We have specialist research laboratories including eye trackers, motion capture labs and an £80,000 EEG system.
-These facilities support staff research as well as student projects in the exciting areas of human cognition, behavioural neuroscience, human interaction and communication, and human development.
-Find out more about these specialist facilities.
+We have specialist research laboratories including eye-trackers, motion capture labs, virtual reality and driving simulation suites, a mock prison cell, and an £80,000 EEG system.
+These facilities support your learning alongside staff research in the exciting areas of human cognition, behavioural neuroscience, human interaction and communication, and human development.

 Entry requirements